castilhos90124/moroTechBackendChallenge/README.md

 ## Local Setup

-Make sure you have [docker-compose](https://docs.docker.com/compose/install/) installed.
+Make sure you have [docker-compose](https://docs.docker.com/compose/install/) and [make](https://linuxhint.com/install-make-ubuntu/) installed.

 To start the application, open a terminal on the root folder and run: